Professional tennis player Taylor Townsend [CC BY-SA 2.0]

 At six years old, Townsend started playing tennis.
 Seeing that she had a special talent, at eight years old, her family moved to Atlanta so that she could continue advanced training.
 By 14, she moved to Boca Raton to join the USTA development program.

 At 15 years old, Townsend reached the third round in the doubles event at the 2011 US Open.
 Also, she received a wild card into the singles qualifying draw and defeated the then-ranked world Number 122 player in the first round.
 Townsend proved that she belonged on the world stage.

 The following year, she was shocked when she was denied her request for a wild card for the US Open main draw or for the qualifying tournament.
 In addition to this, she was asked by the USTA to sit out of the 2012 US Open Junior tournament due to her weight.

 In short, Townsend’s look made decision-makers uncomfortable because they did not think she “fit” the part for performing on the world stage.

 In a Wall Street Journal article titled “Why the USTA Benched America’s Best Junior,” Patrick McEnroe, the then-general manager of the USTA’s player development program, stated, “Our concern is her long-term health, number one, and her long-term development as a player.
 We have one goal in mind: For her to be playing in Arthur Ashe Stadium in the main draw and competing for major titles when it’s time.”

 The obvious hypocrisy with his statement was the fair number of elite tennis players who were allowed to play on the main stage whose bodies were not sculpted.

 Townsend was hurt.
-After all, she was developing as a tennis player and as a person the right way and achieving desired results.
-To advance at that moment, however, she had to face-off against paternalism.
+After all, she was developing as a tennis player and as a person the right way and achieving the desired results.
+To advance at that moment, however, she had to face off against paternalism.

 At first, the USTA refused to pay for Townsend’s junior tournament expenses.
 To its surprise, Townsend entered the tournament by paying her own way.